Mikes-Szentkereszty Castle

 Closed

 ⚱️🏛 The museum's exhibitions showcase objects from research and archaeological excavations, memoirs and local historical features in a welcoming and attractive space that stimulates the creativity and imagination of each visitor.
 The museum's collection now consists of more than 16,000 items.
 The archaeological exhibition of the prehistoric settlement of Dâmbul Cetății in Păuleni-Ciuc presents reconstructions of rituals and dwellings, hearths and ovens from the period.
-There will also be games, puzzles, interactive videos, creative workshops and a virtual guided tour, to which everyone is expected to take part.
+There will also be games, puzzles, interactive videos, creative workshops and a virtual guided tour, to which everyone is expected to take part. 👉 The virtual tour of the exhibition "Prehistoric settlement Păuleni-Ciuc, Dâmbul Cetății" can be accessed HERE! ❗️ During the weekend, visits to the museum are only possible by prior appointment.

 Str.
 Gábor Áron, nr.
 16, Sfântu Gheorghe, România